HyperBDR/docs/src/userguide/dr/monitor-alerts/alarm.md

 Go to:
 **Monitor & Alerts → Alarm → Resource Alert → Create Alert**

-On the creation page, configure the required parameters as needed and save to complete the alert setup.
+After navigating to the creation page, configure the required parameters based on your needs, then save to complete the setup of **DR** and **Failback** alerts.

 ![](./images/alarm-resourcealert-1.png)